karllhughes/learn/_posts/2021-07-15-content-creation-agency.md

 Freelancers are often solo workers, too.
 If they become ill or have time away from work, there may not be a contingency.
 This can also mean that they’re not considered part of the team or culture, and they can be overlooked in team meetings and discussions.
 This is entirely dependent on how each business chooses to incorporate them, of course, but many see them as an execution-only resource—there to complete the tasks they’re given, rather than part of the strategy discussions.

-## The Agency Offering
+## Content Creator Agencies and What They Offer

 Agencies offer a third option that sits between the two.
 It’s a quicker and more cost-effective solution than hiring internally, and avoids the main drawbacks to working with individual freelancers.
 In particular, an agency will have its own team, reducing the risk of overcommitments and delays from someone being off work.

+There are several types of content creation agencies in the marketplace:

+* A social media content creation agency
+* A devmarketing content creation business
+* A tutorial or writing content creator agency

 Because the agency provides its own team, you’ll have more resources at your disposal.
 This might result in a higher output, or it could open up more avenues such as topic planning and the creation of additional types of content.

-By choosing to work with an agency, you can expect the benefits of having an internal team—including experienced people creating your content, both saving you time and providing extra capacity—without the drawbacks of individual freelancers.
+By choosing to work with a content creator agency, you can expect the benefits of having an internal team—including experienced people creating your content, both saving you time and providing extra capacity—without the drawbacks of individual freelancers.

 ### How the Process Works

-The first step in the process is finding an agency that appeals to you.
+The first step in the process is finding a content creation business that appeals to you.
 This will be a working partnership, so you need to be as happy with them as you would be with an internal member of staff.

 Be sure to check their expertise, confirming that they know how to [write B2B content effectively](https://draft.dev/learn/b2b-writing).
 You can shortlist your favorites and have meetings with each one to help make a decision.

-Once you’ve chosen an agency, it’s time to get down to business.
+Once you’ve chosen a content creation agency, it’s time to get down to business.
 They’ll want to learn as much about your company as possible: what you do, who your audience is, your tone of voice, branding, and so on.
 This is also where you will discuss deliverables—what types of content they will produce for you and how often, as well as any other responsibilities.
 It’s important for both sides to be clear on all responsibilities from the outset, as this will avoid any confusion down the road.

-The agency will have its own process for [working with clients](https://draft.dev/learn/client-onboarding), from onboarding through to the first set of deliverables.
+The content production agency will have its own process for [working with clients](https://draft.dev/learn/client-onboarding), from onboarding through to the first set of deliverables.
 Again, being up front about processes and expectations will help to ensure a smooth and pleasant partnership.

 ### Possible Services an Agency Will Provide

-Agencies come in all sorts of shapes and sizes.
+Content creation agencies come in all sorts of shapes and sizes.
 Draft.dev creates written technical content aimed at reaching software developers, including [handling topic planning and research](https://draft.dev/learn/topic-clusters) as well as [creating social media collateral](https://draft.dev/learn/announcing-social-collateral-from-draft-dev).
 At the other end of the scale are “full-service” marketing agencies, which offer a wide range of marketing services typically including web design and social media management.
 And of course, there’s everything in between.
 [Brafton](https://www.brafton.com/) describes itself as a “creative content marketing agency,” offering blogs, email newsletters, and video production, while [SeedX](https://seedx.us/) creates content for industries as diverse as e-commerce stores and political campaigning.

 Needless to say, it’s essential that you hire an agency that’s capable of producing what you need.
 That means not only the *type* of service, but the quality of that work too.
 For example, it’s no secret that [developers are known to be averse to marketing](https://draft.dev/learn/developer-marketing), and strategies need to consider this.
 Therefore, not every agency will be capable of reaching developers effectively, whereas it’s what Draft.dev specializes in.
-On the other hand, if you want a new website and omni-channel marketing strategy, you’d need an agency that offers those.
+On the other hand, if you want a new website and omnichannel marketing strategy, you’d need an agency that offers those.

 ## Conclusion